-An experimental Hydra service has been successfully deployed within the first year of the EGI-InSPIRE project on a gLite release 3.1 UI, and is usable for test purposes.
-Work is currently on going to migrate Hydra to gLite release 3.2 at CERN by gLite experts from the EMI project.
-See [R3] for details.
+The experimental Hydra service deployed within the first year of the EGI-InSPIRE project on a single gLite release 3.1 UI has been migrated to two gLite release 3.2 servers with the help of CERN experts from the EMI project.
+See [R3].
+The service is usable for test purposes.